hanrthu/UniAIR/README.md

     └── rde_fold2.ckpt
 ```

-For each model, we have the same raw data preprocessing and model-specific pretransform.
+For each model, we conduct the same raw data preprocessing and model-specific pretransform.
 For detail, please refer to ./data/transforms/{model_name}.py

 ### Run cross-validation training of UniAIR on SKEMPIv2.
 ```